Catholicos: Origin of the title

 The earliest ecclesiastical use of the title catholicos was by the Bishop of Etchmiadzin, head of the Armenian Apostolic Church, in the 4th century while still under the Patriarchate of Antioch.
 Among the Armenians, catholicos was originally a simple title for the principal bishop of the country; he was subordinate to the See of Caesarea in Cappadocia.

 Sometime later, it was adopted by the Grand metropolitans of Seleucia-Ctesiphon in Persia, who became the designated heads of the Church of the East.
 The first claim that the bishop of Selucia-Ctesiphon was superior to the other bishoprics and had (using a later term) patriarchal rights was made by Patriarch Papa bar Aggai (c.
 317 – c.
 329).
-In the 5th century this was claim strengthened and Isaac (or Ishaq, 399 – c.
+In the 5th century this claim was strengthened and Isaac (or Ishaq, 399 – c.
 410), who organized the Council of Seleucia-Ctesiphon, used the title of bishop of Selucia-Ctesiphon, Catholicos and Head over the bishops of all the Orient.
 This line of Catholicos founded the Church of the East and the development of the East Syriac Rite.

 At the beginning of the fourth century, Albania and Georgia (Iberia) were converted to Christianity, and the principal bishop of each of these countries bore the title of catholicos, although neither of them was autocephalous.
 They followed the Armenians in rejecting the Council of Chalcedon.
-At the end of the sixth or beginning of the seventh, century, the Georgian catholicos asserted his independence and accepted Eastern Orthodoxy.
+At the end of the sixth or beginning of the seventh century, the Georgian catholicos asserted his independence and accepted Eastern Orthodoxy.
 Henceforward the Georgian Church underwent the same evolutions as the Greek.
 In 1783 Georgia was forced to abolish the office of its catholicos, and place itself under the Most Holy Synod of Russia, to which country it was united politically in 1801.
 The Albanian catholicos remained loyal to the Armenian Church, with the exception of a brief schism towards the end of the sixth century.
-Shortly afterwards Albania was assimilated partly with Armenia and partly with Georgia.
+Shortly afterwards, Albania was assimilated partly with Armenia and partly with Georgia.
 There is no mention of any catholicos in Albania after the seventh century.
 It is asserted by some that the head of the Abyssinian Church, the abuna, also bears the title of catholicos, but, although this name may have been applied to him by analogy, there is, to our knowledge, no authority for asserting that this title is used by the Abyssinian Church itself.

-Catholicos in various Churches
+Catholicos in various churches

 Autocephalous churches of East

-The following are autocephalous churches of East Syriac Rite that claim succession to the catholicos of the East of Selucia-Ctesiphon from the Church of the East.
-Referred to as Nestorian in Western texts, the term Nestorian was formally renounced in 1976 by Dinkha IV.
+The following are autocephalous churches of East Syriac Rite that claim succession to the Catholicos of the East of Selucia-Ctesiphon of the Church of the East.
+Referred to as "Nestorianism" in Western texts, the term Nestorian was formally renounced in 1976 by Mar Dinkha IV.